jbananak-jfrog/ReadME-ML/docs/JFROG ML/automate-jfrog-ml/automation-tutorials/index.md

         return None
 ```

-#### 2. Sending a notification to Slack with all the failed alerts for the last N minutes
+#### 2. Send Slack notifications for failed executions

+Once the failed executions are identified, the next step is to format the data and send an alert.
+The following script accepts the list of failures identified in the previous step and sends a formatted message to the configured Slack Webhook.

 ```
 # notify_on_slack.py